 She dug into my arm with her talons more tightly and insisted by speaking louder in her thick accent and more slowly as if I didn’t speak English, “I VANT TO TELL YOU YOR FORCHOON!” as if changing the dynamic tone of the sentence would help me understand this time.
 I was alarmed by everything about her and her demanding grip.
 I responded with what I thought would certainly end things, “I don’t believe in that stuff.
 I have an appointment; I really have to go.”
 I was trying to inch my way away from her, but she still had hold of my left upper arm in her DEATH GRIP and held me fast from forward motion.

 She took a different tack, immediately dropped her doomsayer tone, smiled widely like we had known each other forever, and brightly said, “I just vanted to tell you yor forchoon because you look-a so sad.
 I vanted to tell you that you are going to have a ba-beee!” holding her smile with the last syllable.

-I was so freaked out by her prophecy, this whole encounter, combined with the anxiety of where my thoughts had already been for the past five days since Friday’s doctor informed panic convo that I startled HER with my reaction, was able to reclaim my arm and ran away from her.
+I was so freaked out by her prophecy, this whole encounter, combined with the anxiety of where my thoughts had already been for the past five days since Friday’s doctor informed panic convo that I startled HER with my reaction, was able to reclaim my arm from her claw with ridiculously long and brightly painted nails and RAN away from her.
 I whipped out my heavy boot-sized cell phone, remember this was the early 90s, on the run, and called the mall manager’s office to breathlessly cancel my appointment en route to the CVS drug store attached to the mall.

 I realize now that this story requires loads of time travel, buckle-up.